whosonfirst/whosonfirst-www/www/blog/2024/07/18/more-shapefiles/index.md

 * Load the [Data Downloads](https://geocode.earth/data/whosonfirst/) page
 * Click on the desired 2-character country code button in the top matrix (eg `US` for United States)
 * Confirm your country’s name and flag below the top matrix
-* Scroll down to the Shapefiles section, `Administrative" Boundaries` section, and click the name of the ZIP file to download it (eg [whosonfirst-data-admin-us-latest.zip](https://data.geocode.earth/wof/dist/shapefile/whosonfirst-data-admin-us-latest.zip))
+* Scroll down to the Shapefiles section, `Administrative Boundaries` section, and click the name of the ZIP file to download it (eg [whosonfirst-data-admin-us-latest.zip](https://data.geocode.earth/wof/dist/shapefile/whosonfirst-data-admin-us-latest.zip))

 _NOTE: There’s also an [inventory.json](https://data.geocode.earth/wof/dist/shapefile/inventory.json) file available for programmatic use._

 ## Updated shapefile documentation

-To recap our [post](https://whosonfirst.org/blog/2023/05/31/shapefiles/) from last year, shapefile downloads for the Who’s On First gazetteer are available as per-country ZIP archives including admin (including country, region, county, locality, neighbourhood & more), postalcode, and constituency placetype bundles.
+To recap our [post](https://whosonfirst.org/blog/2023/05/31/shapefiles/) from last year, shapefile downloads for the Who’s On First gazetteer are available as per-country ZIP archives including admin (with country, region, county, locality, neighbourhood & more), postalcode, and constituency placetype bundles.

 Since first publishing shapefiles last year, we’ve modified the shapefile schema and filtering a bit based on user feedback.